coxcore/react-loop-item/README.md

 Whether to cache `target` using React `useMemo`.

 To use this feature, enter prop name of `target` you want to use as `key` in list, or `true`.
 Use it when absolutely necessary.
-Frequent use of 'useMemo' is not recommended.
+Frequent use of `useMemo` is not recommended.

 ```jsx
 <LoopItem target={Item} list={model} memo="id" />